Indonesian invasion of East Timor: US involvement

 The CAVR stated in the "Responsibility" chapter of its final report that US "political and military support were fundamental to the Indonesian invasion and occupation" of East Timor between 1975 and 1999.
 The report (p.
 92) also stated that "U.S. supplied weaponry was crucial to Indonesia's capacity to intensify military operations from 1977 in its massive campaigns to destroy the Resistance in which aircraft supplied by the United States played a crucial role."

 Clinton Administration officials told the New York Times that US support for Suharto was "driven by a potent mix of power politics and emerging markets."
 Suharto was Washington's favoured ruler of the "ultimate emerging market" who deregulated the economy and opened Indonesia to foreign investors.
 "He's our kind of guy," said a senior Administration official who dealt often on Asian policy.

-Philip Liechty, a senior CIA officer in Indonesia, stated: "I saw intelligence that came from hard, firm sources in East Timor.
-There were people being herded into school buildings and set on fire.
-There were people herded into fields and machine-gunned. ...
-We knew the place was a free-fire zone and that Suharto was given the green light by the United States to do what he did.
-We sent the Indonesian generals everything that you need to fight a major war against somebody who doesn't have any guns.
-We sent them rifles, ammunition, mortars, grenades, food, helicopters.
-You name it; they got it. ...
-None of that got out in the media.
-No one gave a damn.
-It is something that I will be forever ashamed of.
-The only justification I ever heard for what we were doing was the concern that East Timor was on the verge of being accepted as a new member of the United Nations and there was a chance that the country was going to be either leftist or neutralist and not likely to vote [with the United States] at the UN."
+Philip Liechty, a senior CIA officer in Indonesia during that time stated that Suharto was given the green light by the United States to do what he did.
+The covert military assistance provided, which most of it went straight into East Timor and was used against non-combatants, by the Ford administration to Suharto's regime in Indonesia was kept hidden from Congress and the public.